 - Swelling is normal and typically lasts 2-3 days.

 - Some bleeding from the area is also normal, and you’ll be given clean gauze to gently bite down to apply pressure to the area.

 - It’s a good idea to consume a liquid diet (lukewarm thin soup and broth, smoothies, etc.), but be sure to avoid using a straw.

 Also, it’s important to keep your mouth clean, so continue brushing the rest of your teeth twice a day.
 Your dentist may give you a syringe to gently flush the extraction sites themselves.

 Be sure to follow all the instructions your dentist gives you to minimize the risk of dry socket (which is a painful condition that occurs when the blood clot is dislodged from the extraction site).
 If dry socket does occur, it usually happens 3-4 days later, but a dentist can treat it by placing a medicated dressing in the socket.

 Remember, you’ll only have to have your wisdom teeth taken out once, but it will benefit your oral health for the rest of your life!

 About the Author

 Dr. Paresh B. Patel is an award-winning general, restorative and cosmetic dentist in Frisco who is dedicated to providing his community with outstanding comprehensive dental care, including oral surgery.
 He knows that many patients are apprehensive about their wisdom teeth and provides gentle and compassionate care through every step of the process.
+We have won the Best Family Dentist and Best Cosmetic Dentist in Living Magazine by our patients in Frisco and Plano in 2017 and 2018.
+In 2018, Dr. Patel, amongst peers, won Best Dentist in DFW by D Magazine.
 If you have any other questions about wisdom teeth, he can be reached via his website or at (469) 362-3150.